GuillemPM/BusinessCentralAppInsightsTemplates/README.md

 Business Central in the cloud continuously emits telemetry about events that happen in the service.

-This telemetry can be useful for partners while troubleshooting an issue or to determine how often a feature is used.
+This telemetry can be useful for partners, e.g., when troubleshooting an issue or to determine how often a feature is used.

-As a developer of an app (typically referred to as an ISV) that is installed in a Business Central environment, or as the partner on record for a customer (typically referred to as a VAR), you can obtain this telemetry.
+As a developer of an app (typically referred to as an **ISV**), which gets installed in a Business Central environment, or as the partner on record for a customer (typically referred to as a **VAR**), you can obtain some of this telemetry.

 This repository contains instructions for how you can obtain the telemetry.
-This repository also contains resources that help you get immediate value from the telemetry.
+It also contains resources that help you get immediate value from the telemetry.

-# How to obtain the telemetry
+# Obtain the telemetry in your AppInsights account

 Business Central can send telemetry to one or more **Azure Application Insights** (AppInsights) accounts.
 The first step thus is for you to create an AppInsights account.